 Ranging in date from 1916 to 1951, the works in the display include some of the artist’s most celebrated portraits including the likes of TS Eliot, Vaughan Williams and George Bernard Shaw.

-It is completely free to look around as well, making a bargain for people staying in central London hotels in the coming months.
+It is completely free to look around as well, making a bargain for people staying in The Montcalm London Marble Arch Hotel in the coming months.

 Getting to the venue should provide very few problems for people staying in the city as it is situated close to a number of Tube stops, including Charing Cross, Piccadilly Circus and Leicester Square.